 Sandy Springs is divided into six council districts, with Mayor and City Council members elected every four years.
 To find out which district you reside in, look for your residence on the map of council districts.

-City Council meetings are held on the first and third Tuesday of each month, taking place at 6 p.m. in City Council Chambers, located at 7840 Roswell Road, Building 500.
-Check the public meetings calendar for dates and agendas.
+City Council meetings are held on the first and third Tuesday of each month, taking place at 6 p.m. in City Council Chambers, located at 1 Galambos Way.
+You can find more information about City Council meetings including when they occur and how to participate on the Public Meetings page.

 John Paulson is the mayor pro tempore for the City of Sandy Springs.